PaulSD/addon-nut-latest/nut-latest/DOCS.md

 configuration/execution environment (eg. driver/compatibility issues or crashes), see the [NUT support instructions][nut-help].

-Since this add-on is based on the ["Network UPS Tools"][addon-nut] add-on, if you find any issues with this add-on's configuration/execution environment then please first check whether the issue is also present in the "Network UPS Tools" add-on, and if so then report the issue as described in that add-on's [documentation][addon-nut-docs-help].
+Since this Add-on is based on the ["Network UPS Tools"][addon-base] Add-on, if you find any issues with this Add-on's configuration/execution environment then please first check whether the issue is also present in the "Network UPS Tools" Add-on, and if so then report the issue as described in that Add-on's [documentation][addon-base-docs-help].

-If you find an issue that is specific to this add-on's configuration/execution environment (and is not inherited from the "Network UPS Tools" add-on) then you can open a [GitHub issue][github-issue].
+If you find an issue that is specific to this Add-on's configuration/execution environment (and is not inherited from the "Network UPS Tools" Add-on) then you can open a [GitHub issue][github-issue].

 ## Authors & contributors

-This repository/add-on was initially set up by [Paul Donohue][paulsd].
+This repository/Add-on was initially set up by [Paul Donohue][paulsd].

 For a full list of all authors and contributors, check [the contributor's page][contributors].